 Pellet grills don’t exactly have a reputation for portability.
 Most models are bulky contraptions that need to be plugged in to to an electrical socket.

-Thanks to the popularity of pellet grills, there is now a range of excellent portable models on the market, with manufacturers including some clever features to help you take your grill on the road.
+Thanks to the popularity of pellet grills, there is now a range of excellent portable models on the market, with manufacturers including some clever features to help you take your pellet smoker on the road.

-We reviewed six portable pellet grills in total and slimmed those down to our best overall, a close runner-up, and our ‘best for grilling’ choice.
+We reviewed seven portable pellet grills in total and slimmed those down to our best overall, a close runner-up, best budget, and best ultra-portable.

 1. Best overall – Traeger Tailgater

 Read our full Traeger Tailgater review.

 As you might have guessed from the name, the Traeger Tailgater is designed for portability, with foldable legs that can be latched onto the side of the grill.

 The Traeger Tailgater has a built-in 15 Amp power source and comes with an integrated meat probe, making it perfect for cooking at your tailgate.